CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Stacks and Queues.md

 A **stack** is a restricted list where elements can only be accessed or removed from one end, and only added at the same end.

-This means elements are removed in the *opposite* order of insertion, resulting in LIFO behavior.
+This means elements are removed in the *opposite* order of insertion, resulting in LIFO (last-in, first-out) behavior.

 Operations:
 - Push: Add element (to the top)